 Take some time practicing how to change this setting quickly.
 Take note of the range of each of your lenses to see how low and how high the f/stop can go.

-Molly is a family, newborn, and interiors photographer based in Cumming, Georgia, serving the Atlanta area.
+Molly is a family, newborn, and interiors photographer based in Greenville South Carolina.
 To learn more about Molly, click here.

 Come follow along on Instagram!